 CT scan of the temporal bone

 Diagnosis of malignant external otitis is suggested by a high-resolution CT scan of the temporal bone, which may show increased radiodensity in the mastoid air-cell system, middle ear radiolucency (demineralization) in some areas, and bony erosion.
-Cultures are done, and, importantly, the ear canal must be biopsied to differentiate this disorder from a malignant tumor (eg, squamous cell carcinoma Squamous Cell Carcinoma Squamous cell carcinoma is a malignant tumor of epidermal keratinocytes that invades the dermis; this cancer usually occurs in sun-exposed areas.
+Cultures are done, and, importantly, the ear canal must be biopsied to differentiate this disorder from a malignant tumor or neoplastic process (eg, squamous cell carcinoma Squamous Cell Carcinoma Squamous cell carcinoma is a malignant tumor of epidermal keratinocytes that invades the dermis; this cancer usually occurs in sun-exposed areas.
 Local destruction may be extensive, and metastases... read more ).

 Treatment of Malignant External Otitis